 - Ol' Rowdy - His extremely focus efficient character jack.
-As it won't lock you out of themes, take it, whereever you'll need a solid brawler.
+As it won't lock you out of themes, take it when you need a solid brawler.
 The bond is more or less a trap, as it makes the jack an AOE magnet - something you want to avoid with a caster like Stryker.
 However, once the lines closed in, and you want to drop an Earthquake template up close, you can do it with impunity if Stryker is in B2B with Rowdy.

-- The colossals offer some serious beef to the list, especially with Arcane Shield and Invincibility combined on them.
+- Colossals offer some serious beef to the list, especially with Arcane Shield and Invincibility combined on them.
 Both are also potentially good targets for Snipe for some absurd ranges.

-- Hurricane - Do you want multiple bites at the knockdown cherry?
-Its guns offer some options before you have to spend a lot of focus on Earthquake.
-You then arc an Earthquake through it if you need to.
+- Hurricane - Its guns offer some options before you have to spend a lot of focus on Earthquake.
+You can then arc an Earthquake through it if you need to.

-- Ironclad - Cheap and effective heavy, which can spare focus for Stryker by doing the knockdown with its Tremor attack.
+- Ironclad - A cheap and effective heavy which can save focus for Stryker by providing knockdown with its Tremor attack.

-- Charger - 1 focus from Stryker will completely fill up his guns, making it an excellent, cost-effective way of killing, or seriously wounding knocked down casters.
-As you'll rarely have spare FOCUS, consider bringing a Squire, or Sylys Wyshnalyrr, a Journeyman Warcaster (for a second Arcane Shield), or Strangewayes to ease the FOCUS burden.
+- Charger - One focus from Stryker will completely fill up his guns, making it an excellent, cost-effective way of killing or seriously wounding knocked down casters.

 - Centurion - an unchargeable ARM 21 on the front is scary - now, how about buffing it up to ARM 29 for a round?